Aleksander Ładoś: Early life

 Aleksander Wacław Ładoś was born in Lwów, Austro-Hungary (now Lviv, Ukraine).
 He was the younger son of Jan Ładoś, a postal clerk, and Albina née Kalous. Ładoś graduated from IV Classical Gymnasium in Lwów.
 In 1913 he joined the Polish People's Party "Piast" getting to know its leaders Wincenty Witos and Jan Dąbski.
 After the outbreak of the World War I he joined the Polish Eastern Legion.
 Exiled by the Austro-Hungarian authorities, Ładoś escaped to Switzerland and continued his interrupted studies in Lausanne being politically active in the Polish diaspora at the same time.

 Ładoś came back to newly independent Poland in spring 1919 to join the Polish diplomatic service.
 Until spring 1920 he served as plebiscite delegate at Cieszyn Silesia, Spiš and Orava.
 Finally, the voting aimed to regulate the border between Poland and Czechoslovakia was never held and a final line was set up at the Spa Conference in Belgium.
 Since April 1920 Ładoś worked in the headquarters of the Polish MFA in Warsaw and shortly became head of its Press Department.

-In 1920-21, Ładoś served as secretary of the Polish delegation to the peace talks with the Soviet Russia in Minsk and Riga which decided about future borders of the Second Polish Republic.
-After the war, Ładoś became head of the Central European Department at the MFA and October 9, 1923 he was nominated minister plenipotentiary to Latvia.
+In 1920–1921, Ładoś served as secretary of the Polish delegation to the peace talks with the Soviet Russia in Minsk and Riga which decided about future borders of the Second Polish Republic.
+After the war, Ładoś became head of the Central European Department at the MFA and 9 October 1923 he was nominated minister plenipotentiary to Latvia.
 Political enemy of Józef Piłsudski, Ładoś lost his post after the coup d’état in May 1926 but quickly was nominated Consul General of Poland to Munich.
 Shortly after Józef Beck became vice-minister of foreign affairs, Ładoś was dismissed and discharged from the service.

 Between 1931 and 1939, he worked as editor and columnist, writing for various opposition newspapers.
 He became a vocal critic of Józef Beck, who in the meantime replaced August Zaleski as foreign minister. Ładoś believed Poland should seek rapprochement with the Soviet Union as a possible ally against Nazi Germany and advocated closer cooperation with Czechoslovakia.
 Politically close to pro-democratic and pro-French Front Morges, he befriended General Władysław Sikorski, who would later become Prime Minister of the Polish Government in Exile, Commander-in-Chief of the Polish Armed Forces.

-After the German invasion of Poland, Ładoś headed to Romania to join the Polish Government in Exile as a minister without portfolio between October 3 and December 7, 1939.
-Between May 24, 1940 and July 1945 he was Envoy Extraordinary and Minister Plenipotentiary of Poland to Switzerland.
+After the German invasion of Poland, Ładoś headed to Romania to join the Polish Government in Exile as a minister without portfolio between 3 October and 7 December 1939.
+Between 24 May 1940 and July 1945 he was Envoy Extraordinary and Minister Plenipotentiary of Poland to Switzerland.
 Shortly after his nomination, Switzerland became fully encircled by the Axis Powers and the Vichy France.
 Due to the German pressure, Ładoś failed to deliver his credential letters and enjoyed a minor status of chargé d'affaires.